Date: 12/5/25 12:21 pm From: Doug & Nina Harr <dnharr...> Subject: [ia-bird] Eurasian Tree Sparrows in Ogden

 Please note this is an UNOFFICIAL compilation of rare bird sightings from both eBird and the IOU listserve.
 Data for field reports and early/late dates should not be taken from this weekly report.

-A MISSISSIPPI KITE was seen at Memorial Park on the 8th.
+A GOLDEN EAGLE was seen at Wickiup Hill Learning Center on the 4th.

-A FISH CROW was seen at Sullivan Slough Road on the 8th.
+A RUFF was seen at Power Plant Rd Marsh on the 6th.

 NORTHEAST